collectivecardgame/library/docs/realms-3.md

 ## Rewards for Completing Ages I-III and Beyond

+### Every Age

+For each completed Age, you can create a new Legendary rarity card.
+Read more [here](https://www.collective.gg/library/realms-2/#part-3-your-first-legendary-if-you-want).

 ### Age I

 - “Waiting for game” tip in the loading screen